EQdkpPlus/eqdkpplus.github.io/index.md

->__The development and maintenance of EQdkp Plus was stopped after being 15 Years the Gamer CMS & DKP System.
+>__The development and maintenance of EQdkp Plus was stopped after being 15 years the Gamer CMS & DKP System.
 Therefore, we have archived everything helpful here at GitHub.__
+>
 >__Thanks for your journey with EQdkp Plus!__

 ## Core